omshukla11/patent-office/README.md

 # Patent Office Prototype - Blazor Server Application using .NET 7.0

-This is a sample Blazor Server application built with .NET 7.0.

 ## Prerequisites

 Before running this application, ensure that you have the following installed on your machine: